fbpx

 Venice

-The closest and most practical airport is Venice Marco Polo Airport (Italy) which is around a 2 to 3-hour drive.
+The closest and most practical airport is Venice Marco Polo Airport (Italy), which is a 2—to 3-hour drive.

 Verona